 Validation procedures and documentation

 Merchant banks must ensure that their merchants validate at the appropriate level and obtain the required compliance validation documentation from their merchants.
-Merchant banks must submit monthly status reports for Level 1, Level 2, and Level 3 merchants to Visa and all compliance validation documentation must be made available to Visa upon request.
-Level 4 merchant PCI DSS status is reported on a bi-annual basis under the Level 4 Merchant Compliance Program.
+Merchant banks must submit detailed bi-annual status reports for Level 1, Level 2, and Level 3 merchants to Visa and all compliance validation documentation must be made available to Visa upon request.
+Level 4 merchant PCI DSS status is reported on a bi-annual basis within the Acquirer Scorecard report.
 Merchant banks and merchants should also verify the compliance reporting requirements of other payment card brands which may require proof of compliance validation.